russelljohnwilliams/blood-records/wp-content/plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 4.18.76 =
+* Cleaned up the Nonce Token creation and storage functions.
+* Cleaned up View Quarantine page and fixed recovery link.
+* Added debugging for login errors WP head and footer Hooks.

+= 4.18.74 =
+* Fixed a bug in the Nonce Token Errors that was created by changes in the last release.

+= 4.18.71 =
+* Added wp_options table to the db_scan.
+* Fixed a few minor bugs in the db scan quarantine view.
+* Changed some wording and other minor fomatting issues.
+* Checked code for compatibility with WP 5.2.1 (latest release).

 = 4.18.69 =
 * Added a Warning message about the vulnerability in the yuzo-related-post plugin.